Web App Performance

 [00:00:40]

-We've seen patients Big Insights that he's taking information from the Chrome UX report or on your real users.
+We've seen Page Speed Insights that is taking information from the Chrome UX report on your real users.
 We've seen Web Page Test is pretty cool option.
 A pretty cool tool that you will use a lot as a web performance engineer.
-We'll cover briefly charts and diagrams, the most important one being the waterfall chart.
+We've covered briefly charts and diagrams, the most important one being the waterfall chart.

 [00:01:04]